 Finally, we prove a general result showing intractability of promise CSPs based on the paucity of certain "weak polymorphisms."
 The core of the above hardness results is the claim that the only weak polymorphisms in these particular cases are juntas depending on few variables.

-Keywords: Constraint satisfaction, complexity dichotomy, discrepancy, polymorphisms, probabilistically checkable proofs, promise problems.
+Key Words and Phrases: constraint satisfaction, complexity dichotomy, discrepancy, hypergraph coloring, polymorphisms, probabilistically checkable proofs.